aditya-raj/careers/README.rst

 Experience
 ++++++++++

-- Experience with developing web applications.
+- Experience developing web applications

-- Experience with deployment in a cloud-based environment.
+- Experience deploying in a cloud-based environment

 - Knowledge of continuous deployment strategies is a huge plus.